Macon Downtown Airport: History

 Air Operations companies were equipped and taught to use smoke pots, tear gas, chemical trailers, trucks, blasting caps, and how to fill aircraft spray tanks.
 The base reportedly received a weekly dosing of tear gas to develop the troop's ability to work with the gas.
 Smart's chemical warfare troops received small arms training at Camp Wheeler.
 By the end of 1943, 14 chemical companies had shipped out after having been trained and equipped.
-The chemical air warfare operations ended on May 16, 1944 when the last unit departed.
+The chemical air warfare operations ended on May 16, 1944, when the last unit departed.

 For the remainder of the war, training of aviation quartermaster truck companies took place at the airfield.
-All air operations ended on October 7, 1944 when the airfield was placed on inactive status.
+All air operations ended on October 7, 1944, when the airfield was placed on inactive status.
 The caretaker force numbered one officer and nine men.

 Postwar use

-Following the war, Delta Air Lines joined Eastern in providing air service at Smart Airport.
-In 1948, a tornado hit the airport destroying eleven airplanes and a hangar.
-The airlines then moved to Cochran Field and Smart became a general aviation airport.
+Following the war, Delta Air Lines joined Eastern in providing air service at Smart Airport on July 1, 1947; however, a tornado hit the airport destroying eleven airplanes and a hangar on January 31, 1947.
+The destruction prompted city officials to relocate commercial services to the then military-controlled Cochran Field.
+On December 1, 1948 the airlines moved their operations to Cochran Field and Smart Airport became a general aviation airport.

 During the early 1980s, the City considered closing Smart and turning the property into an industrial park.
 This proposal was successfully fought by various businesses that used the field with their corporate aircraft.
 Today, the facility remains as a general aviation airport.

 In October 2015, the city-county government and Middle Georgia State University entered into an agreement to add fixed-wing and airport management training programs at the airport, supplementing the university's existing aviation training programs at Heart of Georgia Regional Airport in Eastman, Georgia.
+At some point between 2014 and 2020, Runway 15/33 was closed.

 Facilities and aircraft

 Macon Downtown Airport covers an area of 401 acre at an elevation of 437 feet (133 m) above mean sea level.
-It has two asphalt paved runways: 10/28 is 4,696 by 100 feet (1,431 x 30 m) and 15/33 is 3,614 by 75 feet (1,102 x 23 m).
+It has one asphalt paved runway: 10/28 is 4,694 by 100 feet (1,431 x 30 m).

 For the 12-month period ending March 17, 2009, the airport had 24,600 aircraft operations, an average of 67 per day: 94% general aviation, 6% air taxi, and <1% military.
 At that time there were 43 aircraft based at this airport: 74% single-engine, 16% multi-engine, and 9% helicopter.